Caroline Garcia career statistics

 This is a list of the main career statistics of the French professional tennis player Caroline Garcia.
-Garcia has won eleven singles and seven doubles titles on the WTA Tour.
-Her most significant singles titles are the 2022 WTA Finals, Premier 5 Wuhan Open and the Premier Mandatory China Open, both achieved in 2017 and WTA 1000 Cincinnati Open in 2022.
+Garcia has won eleven singles and eight doubles titles on the WTA Tour.
+Her most significant singles titles are the 2022 WTA Finals, Premier 5 Wuhan Open and the Premier Mandatory China Open, both achieved in 2017, and the WTA 1000 Cincinnati Open in 2022.
 In doubles, she has won two Grand Slam titles at the French Open in 2016 and 2022 and one Premier Mandatory Madrid Open, also in 2016.
 Garcia became the world No. 2 doubles player on 24 October 2016, and she achieved her highest singles ranking of world No. 4 in September 2018.

 In singles, she also reached the quarter-finals of the French Open in 2016, as well as the semi-finals of the Madrid Open in 2018.
 She was a quarter-finalist at the Madrid Open and Wuhan Open in 2014, the Canadian Open in 2017 and the WTA Qatar Open, Italian Open and Canadian Open in 2018.
 In 2017 she reached the semi-finals of the year-end championship WTA Finals.

 In doubles, along with her Grand Slam title, she finished as runner–up at the US Open in 2016, semi-finalist at the Australian Open in 2017 and quarter-finalist at the 2016 Wimbledon and 2015 US Open.
 In Premier-level tournaments, she finished as runner-up at the 2014 Wuhan Open, 2015 Canadian Open and 2016 China Open.
 At the WTA Finals, she was a semi-finalist in 2016.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current through the 2023 BNP Paribas Open.
+Current through the 2024 WTA Tour.

 Doubles

-Current after the 2023 United Cup.

-Grand Slam finals
+Grand Slam tournament finals

-Garcia has reached three Grand Slam finals in doubles.
-First, she reached final of French Open in 2016 alongside Kristina Mladenovic, where they defeated Russian combination Ekaterina Makarova–Elena Vesnina in three-sets.
+Garcia has reached three Grand Slam tournament finals in doubles.
+First, she reached final of French Open in 2016 alongside Kristina Mladenovic, where they defeated Russian combination Ekaterina Makarova–Elena Vesnina in three sets.
 Later the same year, Garcia again with Mladenovic reached another Grand Slam final at the US Open, losing to Bethanie Mattek-Sands and Lucie Šafářová.
 In 2022, she won the French Open doubles title again alongside Mladenovic, defeating Coco Gauff and Jessica Pegula in the final.